BinaryFuck/opencv/README.md

 Nothing But A Fun
-Littel Code For Specific Color Detection
+Littel Fun Code For Specific Color Detection